hilaryrowe/documentation3/oeeCalculations/roger-calcs.md

 ## **Availability Calculation**

 The Availability component of OEE measures the ratio of scheduled operation time \(Scheduled Time\) to observed operation time \(Available Time\).
-The resulting calculation shows the percentage that the asset \(machine, line, or facility\) is actually operational compared to the planned operating time of the asset over a specific time horizon \(shift, daily, weekly, or monthly\).
+This calculation shows the resulting percentage that the asset \(machine, line, or facility\) is actually operational compared to the planned operating time of the asset over a specific time horizon \(shift, daily, weekly, or monthly\).

 **Availability Formula**

 ![](/assets/Screen Shot 2016-08-08 at 12.03.31 PM.png)

-Looking into the subcomponents of Availability \(Available Time, Scheduled Time\) we can add additional detail to how this is computed.
+Using the subcomponents of Availability \(Available Time and Scheduled Time\) we can add additional detail to how this is computed.

 **Scheduled Time**